Last updated: 27 11 2020

 The Linnaeus University has its campuses in Växjö and Kalmar, and has 60 educational programmes and further courses, and in total more than 1,200 courses are offered in more than 50 subjects.
 Kalmar has a strong emphasis on natural science research.
 There is also an internationally renowned maritime university and a highly ranked design programme in Pukeberg, Nybro.

-There are three hospitals in the county.
-The county hospital in Kalmar has 18 specialist clinics and 350 beds, the hospital in Oskarshamn has five clinics and around 80 beds, and Västervik hospital has 16 clinics and around 150 beds.
-The primary care consists of 28 county council-run medical centres and 11 private doctor's clinics.
+The county has three hospitals.
+Kalmar County Hospital has 18 different specialist clinics and 350 beds, while Oskarshamn Hospital has five clinics and around 80 beds, and Västervik Hospital has 16 clinics and around 150 beds.
+Primary care comprises 28 health centres run by the region and 11 private doctors' surgeries.

 Culture and leisure

-The county is marketed by the county council as the Healthy County, and has offers a wide variety of cultural and leisure activities, interesting natural and cultural environments and much-loved visitor attractions, such as Astrid Lindgrens Värld, the Glass Country and Ottenby on the southern tip of Öland.
-In many places, the library is a cultural meeting place, where various backgrounds and ages can meet.
-Kalmar county museum, the art museum, county music, county crafts and the county theatre all work with using culture in the integration in order to create a more dynamic cultural life.
+The county is marketed by the region as the "health county" and offers a wide selection of culture and leisure activities, interesting nature and cultural heritage areas and popular visitor destinations including Astrid Lindgren's World, Glasriket (the Kingdom of Crystal), and Ottenby on Öland's southern tip.
+In many communities the libraries are cultural meeting places for encounters between people of different backgrounds and ages.
+Kalmar County Museum, Konstmuseet, Länsmusiken, handicrafts and the county theatre all work to involve culture in the integration process, in order to create a more dynamic cultural life.

 Associations and organisations – civil society